BRIEF-Hi Media Q4 gross profit up at 7.7 million euros

 * Q4 gross profit 7.7 million euros versus 3.5 million euros year ago

-* Confirms objective to limit its losses in EBITDA to an amount less than 2 million euros for fiscal 2015
+* Confirms objective to limit its losses in EBITDA to an amount less than 2 million euros for the second half-year 2015

 * The return to positive EBITDA should come in 2016 Source text: bit.ly/20bZhYT Further company coverage: ($1 = 0.8938 euros) (Gdynia Newsroom)